andersfischernielsen/PCPP-Exam-2018/Answers.md

         assert (accounts.get(n - 1) == 0);
     });
 }
-assert (accounts.get(n - 1) == 0);
 ```

-By transfering an amount to an account, checking that what the current value on the account is and then removing that amount 20000 across two Threads we see that the value on the account is not what we expect due to interleaved transfers.
+By transfering an amount to an account, checking that what the current value on the account is and then removing that amount 20000 across two `Thread`s we see that the value on the account is not what we expect due to non-threadsafe interleaved transfers.

 ### Question 1.2